sunnyMiglani/WebScrapingTest/README.md

 # WebScrapingTest
 Test Repository to learn web scraping

+### About:

+The repository was made to learn simple web scraping, specifically parsing a page and some related pages.
+The BBC was chosen as it open access to everyone and easy to access.

+The information from this project was also used in [another project](https://github.com/sunnyMiglani/AlexaSpeakingTest).

 # Flow of Program:

 Quite simple flow, to start off add some urls in `url.txt` and the program will follow each link through the program